vrockai/pipeline-test/docs/content.md

 ---

-## phylaGAN: Data augmentation through conditional GANs and autoencoders for improving disease prediction accuracy using microbiome data
+## phylaGAN: Data augmentation through conditional GANs and autoencoders for improving disease prediction accuracy using microbiome data.
+ 03.04.2024, _D Sharma, W Lou, W Xu_

+Research is improving our understanding of how the microbiome interacts with the human body and its impact on human health.
+Existing machine learning methods have shown great potential in discriminating healthy from diseased microbiome states.
+However, Machine Learning based prediction using microbiome data has challenges such as, small sample size, imbalance between cases and controls and high cost of collecting large number of samples.
+To address these challenges, we propose a deep learning framework phylaGAN to augment the existing datasets with generated microbiome data using a combination of conditional generative adversarial network (C-GAN) and autoencoder.
+Conditional generative adversarial networks train two models against each other to compute larger simulated datasets that are representative of the original dataset.
+Autoencoder maps the original and the generated samples onto a common subspace to make the prediction more accurate.

 [Source](https://doi.org/10.1093/bioinformatics/btae161)

+10.1093/bioinformatics/btae161

 ---